weiword/guide/token/index.md

 please read this carefully
 !!!

-To be clear: there is no token associated with this project.
+to be clear, there is no token associated with this project.

-This project is being built for research and experimentation.
-A token launch is not a priority at this time.
-If that ever changes, it will be announced through official channels.
+this project is being built for research and experimentation.

+a token launch is not a priority at this time.

+if that ever changes, it will be announced through official channels.

-Please be cautious of anyone claiming there is a token, presale, airdrop, mint, or investment opportunity connected to this project.
-Those claims are false and may be scams.
+please be cautious of anyone claiming there is a token, presale, airdrop, mint, or investment opportunity connected to this project.

+those claims are false and may be scams.